suicide squad review ign

 season seven as "The Ghost Initiative", made up of China White, Cupid, Joe Wilson and Ricardo Diaz.

 The Suicide Squad in the DC Extended Universe.
 From left to right: Slipknot, Captain Boomerang, Enchantress, Katana, Rick Flag, Harley Quinn, Deadshot, Killer Croc, and El Diablo.

 live-action film based on the titular comic book team was released on August 5, 2016 and despite negative reception the film did well grossing $745 million at the box office.
 The film was written and directed by David Ayer starring Will Smith as Deadshot, Jared Leto as Joker, Margot Robbie as Harley Quinn, Joel Kinnaman as Rick Flag, and Viola Davis as Amanda Waller.
-A sequel, is in the works with Gavin O'Connor to direct.
+A sequel, is in the works with James Gunn writing and directing the script.